 To upload documents, select one or more document categories from the checkboxes under Document(s) Included.
 Select the type of file being uploaded from the Application Type dropdown list.
 To select the file to upload, click the Browse button.

-The Choose File file browser will appear.
+The Choose File browser will appear.